andreas12062410/yourpersonalbrand/yourcurriculum.md

 You should only list the technical skills that you’re highly proficient in.
 Don’t list skills that you’re only familiar with as this may backfire once the interview rolls around.
 You could potentially lose credibility if an interviewer starts asking questions about a programming language you haven’t mastered.

 HTML, CSS, Javascript, MySQL, Nodejs, Git and Reactjs are the most common ones after HackYourFuture.
-In some cases you can also add ExpressJS, Elastic Search, AWS or other skills that you have learned during your graduation or fellowship projects.
+In some cases you can also add ExpressJS, Elastic Search, Firebase, KnexJS, Swagger, Storyboook, AWS or other skills that you have learned during your final project.

-When it comes to soft skills, be sure to include only those 2, 3 or 4  that you are particularly good at and that you can back up with great examples during your interview.
+When it comes to interpersonal skills (soft skills), be sure to include only those 2, 3 or 4  that you are particularly good at and that you can back up with great examples during your interview.
 Some of these soft skills could include: Empathy, communication, teamwork, problem solving, grit, patience, open mindedness, accountability, creativity and time management.
 Read more about these [here](https://hackernoon.com/10-soft-skills-every-developer-needs-66f0cdcfd3f7).

-### 4. Your experience (including your graduation and Fellowship projects)
+### 4. Your experience (including your final project)

 Besides adding the company name, your position and date (assuming that the experience is relevant) is good to include a short description of your function and your specific accomplishments or contributions.

-Be sure to also include your graduation and Fellowship projects in this section (with links to the deployed websites) as they are probably your most web development related experiences!
+Be sure to also include your final project in this section (with links to the deployed website, or [Feats page](https://www.feats.co/search?q=%22hackyourfuture%22)) as they are probably your most web development related experiences!
 Here some examples:

 **HackYourSocial at HackYourFuture | Jan 2019 | Link**<br>
 Created a clean, and mobile-friendly web app using NodeJS, ReactJS, Redux and MongoDB to help travelers connect with each other and exchange tips.
 Implemented fetching of data through APIs and geolocation, authentication & authorization and client server model.

-**TrackIt App, Fellowship | Mar 2020 | Link**<br>
+**Kaospilot Toolbox at HackYourFuture | Jun 2022 | Link**<br>
-Responsive Full-stack app developed using the MERN stack that allows users to track their personal assets (such as stocks and cryptocurrencies), financial gains and losses by bringing information from different public APIs and other sources to one central dashboard.
+Responsive Full-stack app developed for client Kaospilot using the MERN stack that allows users to search, filter and sort through a variety of facilitation tools developed by Kaospilot and other educational institutions, as well as user authentication and an admin console to add new tools.

 ### 5. Your education (including HackYourFuture)

 The educational section of your resume is still an important aspect, however, you shouldn’t go into too much detail.
 The more experience you have, the less you need to focus on your education section.
-You need to list your university, degree obtained, and dates you attended in your education section.
+You need to list your school, college or university degree obtained, and dates you attended in your education section.
 As for your HackYourFuture Education, simply add a short description and links to the curriculum.
 Here some examples:

-**HackYourFuture, Web Development | Jan 2020 - Aug 2020 | [Curriculum](https://github.com/HackYourFuture/curriculum)**<br>
+**HackYourFuture, Web Development | Jan 2021 - Aug 2021 | [Curriculum](https://github.com/HackYourFuture/curriculum)**<br>
-7-month coding bootcamp with modules on HTML, CSS, JavaScript, NodeJS, MySQL and ReactJS.
+8-month coding bootcamp with modules on HTML, CSS, JavaScript, NodeJS, MySQL and ReactJS.

-**Web Development at HackYourFuture | Jan 2020 - Aug 2020**<br>
+**Web Development at HackYourFuture | Jan 2022 - Aug 2022**<br>
-A 28-week course designed to cover all aspects of full-stack development including HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.
+A 34-week course designed to cover all aspects of full-stack development including HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.
 Check the curriculum [here](https://github.com/HackYourFuture/curriculum).

 ### 6. Your (additional) projects